 What influences family, domestic and sexual violence?

-Attitudes supportive of violence against women
+Attitudes towards violence against women and gender inequality

 Understanding of violence against women